Subgroups with all finite lifts isomorphic are conjugate: Proving our Main Result

 We need to show that $\widetilde G$ has a unique subgroup isomorphic to $N$.
 Since $P$ is a normal $p$--Sylow subgroup of $\widetilde G$, it suffices to show that $\widetilde G/P \cong Q \rtimes G$ (which is the regular wreath product $C_{p-1} \wr G$) has a unique subgroup isomorphic to $Q$.
 Note that every $|G|$th power in $Q \rtimes G$ lies in the base group $Q$.
 If $H \le Q \rtimes G$ is a subgroup isomorphic to $Q$, then the set of $|G|$th powers of elements of $H$ forms a subgroup $H_0 \le Q$, and is isomorphic to the maximal subgroup of $C_{p-1}^{|G|}$ of exponent $\frac{p - 1}{\gcd(p - 1, |G|)}$.
 However, the only subgroup of $Q$ with this isomorphism type is the subgroup of $|G|$th powers in $Q$.
 Thus, $H$ contains all $|G|$th powers of elements in $Q$.
 Since $|G| < p - 1$, it follows that $H$ contains an element of $Q$ which is supported on a single coordinate.
 The centralizer of this element in $Q \rtimes G$ is equal to $Q$, but must contain $H$.
 This implies $H = Q$ and proves property (3). \end{proof}

 \begin{cor} Let $G$ be a finite group.
-Then there exists a finite group $\widetilde G$ and a surjective group homomorphism $\widetilde G \to G$ having kernel $N$, such that for any injection of $G$ into a finite group $S$, the following are equivalent: \begin{enumerate} \item The short exact sequence
+Then there exists a finite group $\widetilde G$ and a surjective group homomorphism $\widetilde G \to G$ such that, denoting by $N$ its kernel, for any injection of $G$ into a finite group $S$, the following are equivalent: \begin{enumerate} \item The short exact sequence

 is the pullback of some short exact sequence

 along the injection $G \to S$. \item There is a homomorphism $r\colon S \to G$ that is a retraction of $G \to S$. \end{enumerate} Furthermore, the only subgroup of $\widetilde G$ that is isomorphic to $N$ is $N$ itself. \end{cor}